There is someone lies dead in the bushes,

 Long Liz delivered a message

-to Jackie one evening: ‘It’s Kate.
+to Jackie one evening, ‘It's Kate.

-Tess told her about you; she’s hoping
+Tess told her about you; she wants you

-you’ll help her before it’s too late.
+to help her before it's too late.

-of the workers’ club around one’,
+at the workers' club around one,’

 so Jackie got out her equipment